-Common Name: Great Spotted Woodpecker, Greater Spotted Woodpecker
+- Common Name: Great Spotted Woodpecker, Greater Spotted Woodpecker

-- Markings: Male and female birds look different.
-Males have a white throat, cheeks and forehead all outlined in black, a black crown and a bright red nape.
+Like all woodpeckers, the great spotted woodpecker has upright posture and a stiff tail that helps it balance against tree trunks.
+Its bill is thick, black, and straight, perfect for drilling and drumming.
+Males have a white throat, cheeks, and forehead all outlined in black, a black crown, and a bright red nape.
 A black spur of color extends onto the white breast, and the back is black.
 The wings and tail are black with white spotty bars, and a large white oval-shaped patch is prominent on the shoulders both when perched and in flight.
-Underparts are white to buff and the undertail coverts are rich red.
+The underparts are white to buff and the undertail coverts are rich red.

 The loud, high-pitched "chik" call is commonly heard and may be repeated at regular, rapid intervals, though not strung so closely together to be considered a song.
 Territorial drumming is fast and ranges from 8-20 beats per second in short, abrupt bursts.
 Drumming is most common in spring and early summer.

-These woodpeckers are typically solitary or found in pairs.
+Great spotted woodpeckers are omnivorous and will eat a wide variety of foods throughout the year, changing their diet as seasonal availability changes.
+Insects, larvae, seeds, eggs, nuts, and fruit all make up different parts of their diet depending on the season.
 When foraging, they hitch upward along tree trunks or large branches, probing into cracks and crevices for insects.
 They will also store pine seeds in tree cavities to revisit later when food supplies may be low.
-Their flight is a slow undulation with fast wing beats interspersed with short glides.
+These woodpeckers may also try suet, jelly, or even nectar at backyard or garden feeders.

 These are monogamous birds, and a brief courtship includes minor drumming displays.
 Both male and female birds will work to excavate a nest cavity in a suitable tree, often a softwood species or a dead tree, placing the cavity 5-60 feet above the ground.
-No extensive nest is built, though the cavity may be lined with wood chips leftover from the excavation.
+No extensive nest is built, though the cavity may be sparsely lined with wood chips leftover from the excavation.

-Attracting Great Spotted Woodpeckers:
+Great Spotted Woodpecker Conservation

 These woodpeckers are not threatened or endangered, and in fact the spread of Dutch Elm Disease that leaves behind dead, rotting trees is helping great spotted woodpeckers extend their range in many places.
 Bird populations in urban areas can fluctuate more widely depending on the availability of suitable nesting sites, which are often reduced when dead trees are removed for safety or aesthetic reasons.
-Appropriate food sources, including backyard feeders, also encourage this bird's occupation of suburban areas.
+Appropriate food sources, including garden feeders, also encourage this bird's occupation of suburban areas.